When you are about to become a parent you imagine all the things you are going to teach your child.

 Every thing that requires a fight makes us stronger.
 It teaches us to preserver.

-With the new year comes changes that everyone wants to make.
 You may be facing your own giant.
 Just remember it’s not in the show boat moments that we grow, it’s in the moments when we have to stay disciplined even though we are getting beat.
 It’s when we feel like the task in front of us is too big but we jump in ready to fight.

 I want his disciple.
 I want his determination.
 I want his fight.